 Goal NE-1 Protect DuPont's natural environment by meeting the needs of today's citizens without compromising the needs of future generations.

-- NE 1.1 Preserve environmentally sensitive areas, including wetlands, streams, and critical habitats, and protect them as valuable natural and aesthetic resources to the City. - NE 1.2 Regularly update development and construction standards to incorporate best practices and emerging technologies that minimize environmental impact and reduce greenhouse gas emissions. - NE 1.3 Facilitate and promote environmental stewardship through community-led invasive plant removal and habitat restoration projects throughout the City, providing resources and education to support these efforts. - NE 1.4 Collaborate with Joint Base Lewis-McChord (JBLM), the Department of Ecology, environmental organizations, and other stakeholders to restore and improve the flow and ecological health of Sequalitchew Creek. - NE 1.5 Promote sustainable urban forestry practices that protect DuPont's Oregon white oaks, enhance tree canopy coverage, and provide shade, air quality benefits, and stormwater management.
+NE 1.1 Preserve environmentally sensitive areas, including wetlands, streams, and critical habitats, and those that are protect them as valuable natural and aesthetic resources to the City.
+NE 1.2 Institute and r Regularly update development and construction standards to incorporate best practices and emerging technologies that minimize environmental impact and reduce greenhouse gas emissions. measures which promote development and construction practiees that minimize impacts on the environment.
+NE 1.3 Facilitate and promote environmental stewardship through community-led invasive plant removal and habitat restoration projects throughout the City.

+providing resources and education to support these efforts.

+NE 1.4 Work Collaborate with Joint Base Lewis-McChord (JBLM), the Department of Ecology, Glaeier NW, environmental groupsorganizations, and other affected partiesstakeholders to restore and improve the flow and ecological health of water through Sequalitchew Creek.

+NE 1.5 Promote sustainable urban forestry practices that protect DuPont's Oregon white oaks, enhance tree canopy coverage, and provide shade, air quality benefits, and stormwater management.

-Goal NE-2 Exercise responsible environmental stewardship by considering long range implications of city policies on the environment and directing development toward areas with fewer environmental constraints.
+Goal NE-2 Exercise responsible environmental stewardship by considering long range implications of the city policies on the environment and directing development towards areas of the City where natural systems and amenities present the with fewest fewer environmental constraints.

-- NE 2.1 Limit uses within environmentally sensitive areas to those that minimize adverse impacts and promote passive recreation uses where mitigation measures are effective. - NE 2.2 Designate and maintain unique physical features and environmentally sensitive areas as passive open spaces to ensure long-term preservation and public enjoyment. - NE 2.3 Maintain the City's tree preservation ordinance to protect and retain significant trees and vegetation on public and private properties. - NE 2.4 Require landscaping in public areas and Rights of Way to consist of native, drought-tolerant, and low-maintenance plant species.
+NE 2.1 Limit uses (public and private) within environmentally sensitive areas where the uses are likely to negatively those that minimize adverse impacts the environmental resource and promote passive recreation uses in areas where such impacts are adequately mitigated where mitigation measures are effective.

+NE 2.2 Designate and maintain unique physical features and environmentally sensitive areas within the City as passive open spaces areas in order to ensure their protection while long-term preservation and providing for acesspublic and enjoyment.

+NE 2.3 Maintain the City's tree preservation ordinance to protect and retain significant trees and vegetation in on public and privately dedicated areasproperties.

+NE 2.4 Require Landscaping in public places areas and Rights of Way should to consist of native, drought-tolerant, and low-maintenance species that are drought resistant and low maintenance such as native plant species.

-- NE 2.5 Provide incentives for developers to incorporate energy-efficient building design, renewable energy systems, and low-impact development techniques. - NE 2.6 Ensure that any development adjacent to Sequalitchew Creek and the associated nature trail preserves and enhances its natural character through measures such as reduced lighting, noise control, and vegetation preservation. - NE 2.7 Align land use and transportation planning to reduce vehicle emissions and promote walkable communities.
+NE 2.5 Provide incentives for Encourage developers to incorporate should be provided to encourage the use of energy-efficient building construction and design, renewable energy systems, and low impact green stormwater infrastructure development techniques.

+NE 2.6 Ensure that the any development adjacent to Sequalitchew Creek and the associated nature trail preserves and enhances its natural character is preserved and or enhanced by any development project that is located on, around, near or adjacent to the trail from beginning to end through site design measures efforts such as, but not limited to, reduced lighting, and noise control, and enhanced vegetation preservation etc.

+NE 2.7 Align land use and transportation planning to reduce vehicle emissions and promote walkable communities.